MichaelSimiyu-Truth/Agro-connect/README.md

    ```bash
    python manage.py createsuperuser
    ```
-        #Input username,email and password for the superuser
+        # Input username,email and password for the superuser(Admin)

 7. **Run the development server**
    ```bash